UNINETTSigma2/documentation/files_storage/sharing_files.md

 to the project area(s).

-Project local to a particular HPC system has its own directory, created with permissions set to 2770 (meaning that only the group can read, write, and execute) to set the global group ID.
+Project local to a particular HPC system has its own directory, created with permissions set to 2770 (meaning that only the group can read, write, and execute).

-Group ownership is regularly controlled for each project directory and reset in case needed.
+Group ownership is regularly controlled for each project directory and reset in case needed to the group ID.
 This is required for storage accounting purposes.

 ## Shared project areas